randolphcyg/gowireshark/README.md

 - [x] Listen to interfaces in real time and capture packets
 - [x] Encapsulates the logic for go to invoke real-time parsing - transmits real-time parsing results to golang
 - [x] Encapsulates Golang's processing of the received real-time packet parsing results for Golang calling
-- [x] Optimize code to resolve memory leaks
-- [x] Stop real-time packet capture parsing
-- [x] Optimize memory leakage and improve the performance of real-time packet capture and parsing interfaces
+- [x] Optimize memory leakage and improve the performance of real-time packet capture and parsing interfaces[TODO]
-- [ ] :punch: Supports packet capture for multiple devices and stops packet capture based on device name (TODO Bugs to be fixed)
+- [x] Supports packet capture for multiple devices and stops packet capture based on device name
 - [x] parser result support descriptive values